shoamco/Mobileye-Project/README.md

 creating data for the tarining.
 Built and trained CNN in order to determine a traffic light.
 ## Phase 3:
-Measured the geometric distance of each traffic light with straction of motion and epipolar geometry.
+Measured the geometric distance of each traffic light with SFM and Epipolar Geometry.
 ## Libraries/Technologies Used
 * python 3.7
 * numpy